 Per the official website, it promises “guaranteed fraud protection” and “a friction-free buying experience for customers”.

-Indeed, this fraud prevention software vendor has a lot to be proud of, counting Fortune 1000 companies within its clientele, which includes several household names such as Toys “R” Us, Omega, Elemis, Lacoste, and Samsung.
+Indeed, this fraud prevention software vendor has much to be proud of, counting Fortune 1000 companies within its clientele, including many household names such as Samsung, Philips, and Omega.
 It should be noted that Signifyd also has a separate product for payment service providers.

 Covering the most frequent pain points in the industry, such as friendly fraud, return abuse, chargebacks, account takeovers, etc., the solution is also mindful of customer churn, promising not to overwhelm shoppers with security steps to the point of making them abandon their cart.